Presidency of Salvador Allende: "The Chilean Way to Socialism"

+Salvador Allende and his cabinet ministers in 1970.

 In office, Allende pursued a policy he called "La vía chilena al socialismo" (Spanish for "The Chilean Way to Socialism").
 This included nationalization of certain large-scale industries (notably copper), of the healthcare system, continuation of his predecessor Eduardo Frei Montalva's policies regarding the educational system, a program of free milk for children, and land redistribution.
 The previous government of Eduardo Frei had already partly nationalised the copper industry by acquiring a 51 percent share in foreign owned mines.
 The primary U.S. business in Chile at this time was copper mining.
 The Chilean government sought to fully nationalize U.S. mining operations and the Chilean constitution required "just compensation" to be made according to "minimum international standards."
 However, the Allende government chose to hold mining companies liable for damages they caused to the state.
 Subsequently, Chile made significant deductions in computing the amount of compensation due to the North American industries.
 Such deductions included charges for "loans invested poorly" and "excessive profits" among other reasoning.
 "Excessive profits" were assessed dating back to the 1950s.
 Ultimately, deductions for "social and financial malfeasance" when combined with other deductions resulted in the total deductions greatly exceeding the base book values of the mining enterprises.
 In effect, compensation to three of the five nationalized mines was wholly eliminated by subjective deductions determined by Allende's government.
 Allende also nationalized coal mining in 1971, a move that was welcomed by the miners of Lota.
 A system of clinics in working-class neighborhoods on the peripheries of Chile’s major cities was also set up.

+The constitutional changes for the transition from capitalism to socialism that the government of Salvador Allende wanted to carry out have been referred to as the “Chilean path to socialism” or as the “peaceful path to socialism”.
+The Popular Unity Basic Government Program for Salvador Allende's candidacy included proposals organized around several axes.
+Among them were a new political constitution, the creation of a People's Assembly, the development of a planned economy, the nationalization of basic wealth in the hands of foreign capital and domestic monopolies, and the creation of a Mixed Area, a Private Area and a Social Property Area (APS), among several other points.
+The character of the “Chilean path to socialism” constituted a global novelty, since up to that point there had been no political experience advocating the development of socialism through electoral means.
+Although the parties grouped in Popular Unity accepted and submitted themselves to the rules of the electoral path, their goal in winning state power was to create a new institutional framework in accordance with socialist principles.
+Regarding the state and its role, the Popular Unity government program contemplated three characteristics: